 For what seems like a year now, I’ve been in casual talks with MITx about helping them out with video editing whenever there’s an overflow or looming deadline crunch.
 Patience is a virtue, so they tell me, and earlier this year we began working together!
 I’ve edited some mind-boggling content about chemical engineering, created a snazzy PPT template, and the videos I most enjoyed editing are surprisingly online already!

-I’ve said it before and I’ll say it again, one of my favorite aspects about working in content creation and editing is learning about new fields.
+I’ve said it before and I’ll say it again, one of my favorite aspects of working in content creation and editing is learning about new fields.
 Prior to this edit, I had never heard the term “site planning” or ever really thought about what work goes into conceptualizing and developing the spaces we inhabit.

-While the video editing work was simple–editing teleprompter talking head footage to PowerPoint slides– I learned an incredible amount about the work that professionals put in to developing public spaces in different areas.
+While the video editing work was simple–editing teleprompter talking head footage to PowerPoint slides– I learned an incredible amount about the work that professionals put into developing public spaces in different areas.
 There were examples from Austin, Boston, Florida, and more, and I loved being able to connect my memories of walking around those places with the time and effort that was put into crafting them.

 Almost as soon as I handed in the final video, the course went live!
 As is usual when I work on educational course material, I was NOT involved in the preview video on the website’s main page.

 For anyone who chooses to enroll in the awesome free course Site Planning Online, I edited the videos in lessons:

 - 5.1 Principles of Placemaking Site Planning

 I hope you enjoy the content as much as I did!